mochidaz/Just-Another-Todo-List.rs/README.md

 Just another todo list written in Rust.
-I wrote this one or two years ago to practice Rust.
-Putting it here because i am plannign to integrate this with tui-rs when i have the time
+I wrote the todo a year ago, and using it to tinker around with tui-rs